SimonDanisch/Bonito.jl/docs/src/deployment.md

 ![](electron.png)

 !!! note
-    By default, `JSServe` will create the Electron window with an open Developer Tools panel in order to help debugging.
+    By default, `JSServe` will create the Electron window without showing the Developer Tools panel.
 You can control this behavior at window creation using the `devtools` keyword arg:
     ```
-    display = JSServe.use_electron_display(devtools = false)
+    display = JSServe.use_electron_display(devtools = true)
     ```
     Alternatively, you can toggle the Developer Tools at any later time using:
     ```